tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 06 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 06 Seconds
 ### Report Long Description
-    \-Provides details of data that is backed up by NetBackup media servers and shows server throughput.
+    \- Provides details of data that is backed up by NetBackup media servers and shows server throughput.
     \- The report is a useful tool to compare performance of the media servers that are present in your Veritas NetBackup environment.
     \- This report is equivalent to the following NetBackup OpsCenter report(s): Media Server Job Throughput.